two pilots sitting inside plane 2064123

 7. Bachelor of Science in Aviation Maintenance

 If you like the idea of becoming a pilot but want to keep your options open, a degree in aviation maintenance could be a good choice.
-Becoming a Bachelor of Science in Aviation Maintenance Management is an alternative degree path in the same basic discipline that involves managing aircraft maintenance operations, and this degree is more suited for people who want to get into management or operations positions.
+Earning a Bachelor of Science in Aviation Maintenance Management is an alternative degree path in the same basic discipline.
+Aviation Maintenance involves managing aircraft maintenance operations, which is more suited for people who want to get into management or operations jobs.

 How does it prepare you for being a pilot?